sebavivi/chess-game-analysis-sql/README.md

 This project sought to answer the following questions using SQL:

-1.  *Game Outcomes:* What percentage of games are won by White, and what percentage end in a draw?
+1. What percentage of games are won by White, and what percentage end in a draw?
-2.  *Opening Moves:* What are the most common first moves in games won by Black, and separately, in games won by White?
+2. What are the most common first moves in games won by Black, and separately, in games won by White?
-3.  *Rating Advantage:* What percentage of games are won by the player with the higher rating?
+3. What percentage of games are won by the player with the higher rating?
 Does this vary depending on the color they play?
-4.  *Top Players:* Which user has won the most games, and in what percentage of their victories did they have a higher rating than their opponent?
+4. Which user has won the most games, and in what percentage of their victories did they have a higher rating than their opponent?

 ---